westerndigitalcorporation/cdl-tools/README.md

 ## Using Command Duration Limits

-The Linux kernel support for command duration limits disable the feature by default.
+The Linux kernel support for command duration limits disables the CDL feature by default.
 For command duration limits to be effective, CDL support must first be enabled.
+Once enabled, fio can be use to exercise a device with read and write commands with command duration limits.

+### Enabling and Disabling CDL support

-This can be done using the "enable" sysfs attribute file:
+This can be done using the *cdl_enable* sysfs attribute file:

 ```
 $ echo 1 > /sys/block/sdg/device/cdl_enable
 ```

-For convenience, *cdladm* can also be used:
+For convenience, the enable command of *cdladm* can also be used:

 ```
 $ cdladm enable /dev/sdg